sethfischer/sethfischer.github.io/content/drupal/drupal-8-getting-started.md

 ## Regularly update Drupal core

-As the Drupal 8 pushes on through beta releases you should regularly merge in the latest code:
+As Drupal 8 pushes on through beta releases you should regularly merge in the latest code:

     :::console
     (master)$ git checkout master